How to Write a Query Letter: 3 Paragraphs That Hook a Literary Agent

 www.jennypages[DOT]com

 P.S.
-I really enjoyed your latest podcast episode on bookstagrammers.
-Your insight was amazing, and I can’t wait to see who you bring on for your next guest!
+I really enjoyed your latest podcast episode on New Girl.
+That Jessica Day cracks me up!

 Other Places to Find Examples